 Writing(s) on the wall

-Have students respond to a case, question or statement one at a time.
-After the initial responses, students are also given the time to comment on other students' responses.
+Students share their response to a case, question or statement on a flip chart.
+They are then given time to comment on other students' responses.
 This stimulates them to consider the subject matter carefully and to take part in the discussion.
-Answering the question then becomes a group process and prevents you as lecturer having to conduct the discussion.
+Answering the question becomes a group process, controlled by the student.

 Formulate various questions/statements/cases and write these on separate flip chart sheets (one per sheet).
 Hang the sheets in the room.
-If you lack inspiration for you statement or question, look at the additional information below.
-Distribute the sheets around the room.
+If you lack inspiration for you statement or question, look at the examples in the Variations, tips & tricks section below.

 Give each student a marker and ask them to walk around the room to read the sheets and write down their response.

-Together with the group, select the most appropriate or achievable answers/ideas.
+Discuss the answers and ideas with the group.
+If necessary, ask the students for an explanation.
 Give additional information if students head off in the wrong direction or if it is clear that they have gaps in their knowledge.

 You can also use this teaching method online or in a hybrid form.
 Use collaboration tools for this, such as Miro.
 For hybrid groups, you can prepare the flip charts both online and offline.
 Have the online students answer the same questions as the offline students.
 Once all questions have been answered, add a step in which students combine the offline and online responses onto flip charts.
 Use these new flip charts to continue to the final step.

-There are hundreds of thought-provoking statements online, so if you can’t call any to mind, search on ‘provocative debate topics’ and you’ll end up here for example.
+There are hundreds of thought-provoking statements online, so if you can’t call any to mind, search for ‘provocative debate topics’ and you’ll end up here for example.